* VSA WILL MAINTAIN OUR OFFICE COPIES OF CLIENTS DOCUMENTS FOR 5 YEARS *

-Federal law requires you to maintain copies of your tax returns and supporting documents for three years and this leads many people to believe that they are safe, provided they retain their documents for this period of time.
+Federal law requires you to maintain copies of your tax returns and supporting documents for three years (Colorado requires four years) and this leads many people to believe that they are safe, provided they retain their documents for this period of time.

 However, if the IRS believes you have significantly under-reported your income (by 25% or more) they may go back six years in an audit.